Pacific Motorway (Brisbane–Brunswick Heads): Gold Coast

 Yatala to Coolangatta is within the City of Gold Coast.
-The city has a population of 500,000 and is Australia's sixth-largest city.
+The city has a population of 691,000 and is Australia's sixth-largest city.
 The oceanside parts of the Gold Coast are characterised by high-rises, residential canal developments, a casino, theme parks, amusement parks and numerous tourist attractions, whilst its inland suburbs are leafy and well kept, looking much like the newer suburbia of other large Australian cities.
 The Gold Coast attracts tourists from around the world and is one of Australia's leading tourist destinations.
-Most of the city is bypassed by the Pacific Motorway (M1 Motorway) which continues from Metroad 3 at Eight Mile Plains.
-The former route of the Pacific Highway through the Gold Coast has been renamed as the Gold Coast Highway.
+Most of the Gold Coast has been bypassed by the Pacific Motorway.
+The former coastal route of the Pacific Highway through the Gold Coast has been renamed as the Gold Coast Highway.
 The Pacific Highway was very congested between Tugun and Bilinga until the Tugun Bypass opened in June 2008 bypassing the old highway.
-The bypassed section was renamed Gold Coast Highway.
+The old bypassed section of the highway was renamed Gold Coast Highway like the rest of the former bypassed coastal route running along the Gold Coast coastline from Helensvale.

 Tweed Heads

-The highway crosses the Tweed River south of Banora Point.
-Tweed Heads is the major commercial centre of the southern part of the Gold Coast, which extends as far south as Crabbes Creek in New South Wales.
+The motorway crosses the Tweed River south of Banora Point.
+Tweed Heads is the major commercial centre of the northern part of the Northern Rivers region, which extends as far south as Crabbes Creek in New South Wales.
 It was known as a "twin town" along with Coolangatta, Queensland before they coalesced with other towns to form the suburbia of the Gold Coast.
 The Tweed River valley contains the Cudgen Road Tunnel at Stotts Creek completed in 2002.
 The tunnel was built to avoid the visual impact of a road cutting.